Jump to content

 I keep a list of resources to donate to.
 The schools and church we belong to have donation drives throughout the calendar year, so we store items specifically for those.
 We also know which charities take clothing, toys and books, and which places we can make year-round donations to when we’re ready.
 Resale stores can provide another outlet for higher-end items.
 Then there are of course resources where you can post and sell items online.
 For the more creative, organizing a swap social for friends can be fun and a great bonding opportunity, too.
 As they say, one person’s trash is another person’s treasure!

-Fiona Royer lives in Lincoln Park with her husband, Randall, and their three young children.
-Originally from the U.K. with a business and creative background, she now works in the Chicago philanthropic community.
-She believes that giving is the key to a fulfilling life.
+Author's Content Page Fiona Royer lives in Lincoln Park with her husband, Randall, and their three young children.
+Originally from the U.K. with a business and creative background, she works in the Chicago philanthropic community.
+She loves her adoptive city of Chicago!

 More related articles